GW-HIVE/biomuta-old/docs/source/cosmic_convert.rst

 Input
 #####
-    * -c : A path to the cosmic tsv mutation file
+    * -i : A path to the cosmic tsv mutation file
     * -m : A path to the folder containing mapping files
     * -d : The name of the doid to cosmic cancer type mapping file
     * -e : The name of the enst to uniprot accession mapping file